19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (a) the subsidiary proprietor in reversion of the leasehold estate shall be deemed to have transferred his estate and interest in the lots to the purchaser without consideration upon the registration by the Registrar of the transfers of all the lots (except the lots still owned by the subsidiary proprietor in reversion under subsection (14)) in the strata title plan; and

-(b) the Registrar shall enter a notification of the vesting of the reversionary interest in the purchaser on the subsidiary strata land-register.
+(b) the Registrar shall enter a notification of the vesting of the reversionary interest in the purchaser on the subsidiary strata land-register and cancel the registration of any mortgage, charge or lease notified on the subsidiary strata land-register.

 [46/2007]

 [13/2010 wef 15/07/2010]

+[Act 2 of 2012 wef 01/03/2012]

 (12) The subsidiary proprietors of the lots who have not agreed in writing to the sale, the subsidiary proprietor in reversion and any mortgagee, chargee or other person with an estate or interest in those lots, where applicable, shall produce the subsidiary strata certificates of title for the lots to the person having conduct of the sale, the representatives appointed under section 84A(2) or to their solicitors.